RGambarini/SolMod.jl/docs/src/basic_usage.md

 ```
 !!! note

-    Although SolMod imports parameters from .xlsx files, nothing stops you from creating the parameter dataframes directly in Julia.
-Parameters in SolMod are read as dictionaries.
+    Although SolMod.jl imports parameters from .xlsx files, nothing stops you from creating the parameter dataframes directly in Julia.
+Parameters in SolMod.jl are read as dictionaries.
 Examples like the one above are shown to demonstrate the output of the import function and how to replicate it yourself.

 # Binary Curve